jchelly/LightconeIO/README.md

 mpirun python3 -m mpi4py lightcone_io_index_particles.py \
               ${basedir} ${basename} ${nr_redshift_bins} ${nside} ${outdir}
 ```
+There is an example SLURM batch script to run on the FLAMINGO simulations on
+COSMA-8 in scripts/FLAMINGO/sort_L1000N1800.sh.

 Note that this script requires the virgo python module from
 https://github.com/jchelly/VirgoDC .